vincedarley/homebridge-plugin-bwaspa/README.md

 # More details on supported accessories

-This section details how this plugin translates spa controls and settings into Homebridge accessories and Matter device mappings.
+This section details how this plugin translates spa controls and settings into Homebridge accessories and HomeKit or Matter device mappings.

 It supports pumps that are single speed (off or high) and 2-speed (off, low, high).
 In both HomeKit and Matter they are represented using Fans (pumps do not exist in HomeKit and seem poorly supported in Matter).
 Their settings are exposed as discrete valid states only: off/high for 1-speed pumps, and off/low/high for 2-speed pumps.